-A recap of what went well, what we learned, and where we're going after one year with Discover Discomfort
+This is a recap of what went well, what we learned, and where we’re going after one year of travelling and writing Discover Discomfort.

-Today marks the end of the first year since our launch of Discover Discomfort, a project that Jo and I launched to learn difficult things in challenging places, to take ourselves outside our comfort zones, and to learn more about ourselves, but which has become (and is becoming) so much more.
+The date of publication of this article marks the end of the first year since our launch of Discover Discomfort, a project that my partner and I launched to learn difficult things in challenging places, to take ourselves outside our comfort zones, and to learn more about ourselves, but which has become (and is becoming) so much more.

 So I’m sharing a few milestones, plus how our project has evolved, what we’ve achieved and learned, and where we’re going next.